 Top 6 best paint brushes for trim (windows, doors, + baseboards)

 The Wooster Shortcut is our top choice for your trimming paintbrush.
-This model gives the best results for cutting in on your trim, with a sash brush tip featuring a gold nylon and polyester blend bristle construction for working with latex and water-based paints.
+This model gives the best results on trim, with a sash brush tip featuring a gold nylon and polyester blend bristle construction for working with latex and water-based paints.

-This 3” sash paintbrush from Purdy is another great choice for cutting in and covering larger stretches of trim.
+This 3” sash paintbrush from Purdy is the best purdy brush for trim.
 You get superior coverage with high levels of accuracy in your linework.
-The bristles feature construction with Tynex Nylon and Orel polyester materials, suitable for use with latex and oil-based paints.
+The bristles feature construction with Tynex Nylon and Orel polyester materials, suitable for use with latex and oil-based paints, making it the best brush for trim.

 This Purdy model comes with a long hardwood handle with fluted edges for ultimate control in various grip positions.
 This brush offers excellent glide with a pointed, angular sash tip for precision line work.

 Doors are large surfaces.
 You need a brush offering you the best coverage possible while minimizing streaking and dripping.
-The Magimate 8” wide paintbrush is the ideal choice for painting doors around the home.
+The Magimate 8” wide paintbrush is the best brush to paint door trim.
 This model incorporates the use of two 4” brushes in a side-by-side setup for a total of 8” of coverage.

 The beavertail hardwood handle fits well in the hands, with a stainless steel ferrule for corrosion resistance when cleaning.
 This brush is a good choice for semi-gloss and high-gloss latex paints, giving you the custom Purdy “satin-edge” finish.